milesdwilliams15/milesdwilliams15.github.io/research.md

 I occasionally have contributed to [Religion in Public](https://religioninpublic.blog/).
 [In my latest contribution](https://religioninpublic.blog/2021/01/21/white-conservative-religious-and-aid-skeptical/), I discuss links between anti-immigrant attitudes among religious conservatives in the U.S. and support for foreign aid spending.

+I also [host my own blog](https://milesdwilliams15.github.io/blog/) here on my site where I semi-regularly post about statistics and programming in R.